tigerabrodi/all-my-notes/aws.md

 Each resource in AWS has a globally unique identifier called Amazon Resource Name (ARN).
 ARN model: `arn:partition:service:region:account-id:resource-id`.

 ## Lesson 2

+AWS Data center has 10s of thousands of servers.
+They offer no services, this is managed by AWS.

+Availability zone represents one or more data centers that are colocated together.

+There is a logical name for the availability zone, and then there is the actual physical name.
+You have control to choose the logical name, but not the physical one.

+An AWS Region is shown as multiple physically separate Availability Zones.

+Edge locations are often used for caching.
+AWS has over 275+ edge locations, which is over 10 times more than AWS regions.
+It has much better distribution than regions.

+# Lesson 3

+Root user email address is used as username.
+Generic login URL.
+It has access to the entire AWS ecosystem and unique tasks.
+Root account properties can only be changed by the root user.
+If you close the account, the email cannot ever be used again.

+IAM user represents a principal identity.
+Associated with permissions, group, inline and managed and a permission boundary.
+Container for credentials.

+IAM Group is a collection of IAM users, associated with permissions, cannot be nested inside each other.

+# Lesson 4